 DAVID BAKER FAIA—M. ARCH 1982

-Baker currently lives in a net-zero cottage of his own design in the Mission District of San Francisco with his partner, Yosh Asato.
-Together, they are co-founders of StoreFrontLab, an ongoing interactive exploration of urban issues and of the storefront as a place of community, creativity, and local industry.
+He is a co-founder of StoreFrontLab, an ongoing interactive exploration of urban issues and of the storefront as a place of community, creativity, and local industry.